xieyuheng/inner/persons/sandi-metz/practical-object-oriented-design.md

 - What are the two kinds of interfaces?

-  The first kind of interface is public v.s. private method, that is, methods within a class and how and what to expose to others.
+  The first kind of interface is public vs. private method, that is, methods within a class and how and what to expose to others.

   The second kind of interface is the one that represents a concept